aal-hawa/inception/USER_DOC.md

 ### SSL Certificate Information

-- The project uses self-signed SSL certificates
+- The project automatically generates self-signed SSL certificates on first startup
-- Your browser will show a security warning
+- Your browser will show a security warning (this is normal for self-signed certificates)
 - Click "Advanced" and "Proceed to website" to continue
-- For production use, replace with proper SSL certificates
+- Certificates are generated using the domain name from your `.env` file

 ### Initial WordPress Setup

+The WordPress installation is automated:

-1. **First-Time Configuration**:
+1. **Automatic Configuration**:
-   - Visit the admin panel URL
-   - Create your WordPress administrator account
+   - WordPress is automatically downloaded and configured
+   - Database connection is established automatically
+   - Two users are created automatically from `secrets/credentials.txt`:
+     - Admin user (default: root/root@42.fr)
+     - Subscriber user (default: aal-hawa/aal-hawa@42.fr)

+2. **Login Credentials**:
+   - View current credentials:
+     ```bash
+     cat secrets/credentials.txt
+     ```
+   - Admin credentials: WP_USER and WP_PASS
+   - Subscriber credentials: WP_USER2 and WP_PASS2

+3. **Recommended First Steps**:
+   - Change default passwords for security
-   - Configure site title and description
+   - Configure site title and description in WordPress settings
-   - Select preferred language and timezone

-2. **Recommended Settings**:
-   - Enable automatic updates
-   - Configure backup plugins
+   - Install necessary plugins and themes
-   - Set up security plugins
+   - Set up regular backups
-   - Configure caching for better performance

 ## Managing Credentials